irenekb/RRI-3D/README.md

   consec_write_number, replica_number, energy_value_plus_restraints_score, energy_value, current_temperature, datapoints </div><br />

   <div> <strong>Note</strong><br />
-  The function to read/write the structure with the minimum free from a trafl file is also provided by SimRNA directly.In this case, however, the energy_value is used without the constraint - here in this script primarily the energy value plus restraints score.
-Furthermore, the SimRNA script is only available in a python3 environment.
-Alternatively this script can be used. </div>
+  The function to read/write the structure with the minimum free from a trafl file is also provided directly by SimRNA, bin in this case the the energy_value is used without the constraint - here in this script mainly the energy value plus the constrainet score.
+Also, the SimRNA script is only available in a python3 environment.
+Alternatively, this script can be used. </div>
   <br />

 ### <code> comparison.py </code> <a id="simrna-script"></a>
   <div>
-  Compare all secondary structures files (calculated via SimRNA – SimRNA-style) with the start ss-sequence, the constrained ss-sequence and with each other.
-  For comparing the energy the SimRNA trafl file is used.
+  Compare all secondary structure files (calculated using SimRNA – SimRNA style) with the start ss-sequence, the constrained ss-sequence and with each other.
+The SimRNA trafl file is used for the energy comparison.<br /><br />

-  The first output is a csv-file with the following information regarding one specific random number seed of a full run: number, sequence, count_constraint, count_start, count_before, constancy, dif_constraint, dif_start, dif_before, bp, time, energy_values_plus_restraint_score, energy_value, current_temp, interaction, len_interaction, count_interaction_constraint, dif_interaction_cc
+  The first output is a csv-file with the following information for each n<sub>sim</sub> in an extension step:<br />
+  number, sequence, count_constraint, count_start, count_before, constancy, dif_constraint, dif_start, dif_before, bp, time, energy_values_plus_restraint_score, energy_value, current_temp, interaction, len_interaction, count_interaction_constraint, dif_interaction_cc<br /><br />

-  The second output is a csv.file with all unique structures over several (offered) random number seeds of a full run: sequence, count_how_often, count_constraint, count_start, dif_constraint, dif_start, bp, bpstr, interaction, len_interaction, count_interaction_constraint, dif_interaction_cc
+  The second output is a csv.file with all unique structures collected over all n<sub>sim</sub> in an extension step:<br />
+  sequence, count_how_often, count_constraint, count_start, dif_constraint, dif_start, bp, bpstr, interaction, len_interaction, count_interaction_constraint, dif_interaction_cc
   </div>